pitfail/pitfail-reports/report1/report1.rst

 - A *stock information provider* is a supplier of stock pricing data for the present (within the margin of some minutes).
 They are queried for all data regarding actual market numbers.
-Currently, *Yahoo* is the *stock information provider*.
+Currently, *Yahoo* is the *stock information provider* (via its Yahoo Finance API).

 - *Authentication providers* allow us to uniquely identify users and associate some stored state with their unique identification.